-Although the PSIAS and LGAN have both adopted the original IIA Standards term 'Chief Audit Executive', it is recognised that this only describes a role which at the CFA is performed by the County Council's Head of Internal Audit and Assurance Service when undertaking the role of Head of Internal Audit Service (HoIAS).
+5.10.
+Although the PSIAS and LGAN have both adopted the original IIA Standards term 'Chief Audit Executive', it is recognised that this only describes a role which at the CFA is performed by the County Council's Head of Internal Audit & Assurance Service (HoIAS) when undertaking the role of Head of Internal Audit Service (HoIAS) for the CFA.
 Within this Charter, all references from hereon are to the HoIAS.